 Even though Flash movies can be excluded from one's individual Web experience, Flash as a technology is a powerful factor on the Web.
 Adobe claims that more than 97 percent of Internet users have Flash installed in their Web browsers.
 This market penetration is largely a result of the major browsers bundling Flash as a plugin, as was done with Windows XP.
 Prior to these inclusions, anyone wishing to view a Flash movie would have to download the plugin.

 Adobe Flash is holding up well against the competition, such as Apple's QuickTime and Microsoft's Windows Media Player.
 That is likely because Flash generally downloads and installs faster, consumes less memory, and starts up faster.
 Flash movies themselves can typically be downloaded faster, as a result of the greater efficiencies of vector graphics.
-(There are several technical factors which can greatly affect performance, but we will not delve into those issues.)
+(There are several technical factors which can greatly affect performance, but I will not delve into those issues.)

 Given the market share and capabilities of Flash, it should be considered by anyone creating a website, even if they elect not to utilize it.
 However, one hurdle to the would-be developer, is the cost of purchasing Flash Professional, which is Adobe's development tool for producing Flash movies.
 An alternative is SWiSH Max.

 Regardless of how a Flash movie is created, the end result is a file, containing all of the video and audio for the movie, and possessing ".swf" as its file extension by default.
 The Flash movie can then be added to any Web page using the

 For more details on how to choose the tags and attributes so as to maximize the chances that your site's visitors will have no difficulty viewing Flash movies, read the discussion at http://www.dgx.cz/trine/item/how-to-correctly-insert-a-flash-into-xhtml.
 It offers what may be the best compromise, and points out specific problems with an approach that had been recommended by Macromedia.